deBaer/MiSTer-dapter/README.md

 ## Usage
 Connect the MiSTer'daptor to your MiSTer with a normal VGA cable.

+Note: For the Guncon 2 or any other lightguns to work, the video has to go directly from the core to the CRT.
+No `vga_scaler`, no `scandoubler`!
+Also, no plasma, LCD, OLED!
+It may work with `direct_video` over the HDMI port, but that depends on both the device as well as the settings.

 ### RGB SCART
 Connect the MiSTer'daptor to your TV with a RGB-capable SCART cable (not all are).
 For audio, connect the MiSTer'daptor with a normal TRS mini jack cable to the MiSTer.
 Optionally, connect Guncon 2 or other controllers that need sync to the RCA jack.
 Use these .ini settings: